ERGO-Code/HiGHS/docs/src/guide/kkt.md

 \end{aligned}
 ```

-The HiGHS active set QP solver has an objective ``(1/2)x^TQx + c^Tx``, and maintains the QP equivalent of a basis to guarantee that nonbasic variables are zero, basic variables have zero reduced costs, so the optimality condition holds by construction.
+The HiGHS active set QP solver has an objective ``(1/2)x^TQx + c^Tx``, and maintains the QP equivalent of a basis in which a subset of (up to ``n``) variables that are zero.
+However, there are variables that are off their bounds whose reduced costs are not zero by construction.
+At an optimal solution they will only be less than a dual feasibility tolerance in magnitude, so the optimality condition will not be satisfied by construction.
+The primal and dual equations (where the latter is ``A^Ty+s=Qx+c``) will be satisfied with small residuals.
+Optimality is assessed by HiGHS according to whether primal and dual feasibility is satisfied to within the correponding tolerance.

 ### Solutions without a corresponding basis